ClaudioLutz/JobSearchAI/Documentation.md

 ## System Architecture

-The system consists of four main components:
+The system consists of five main components:

 1. **Job Data Acquisition**: Scrapes job listings from ostjob.ch and saves them in a structured JSON format.
 2. **CV Processor**: Extracts and summarizes information from candidate CVs.
 3. **Job Matcher**: Matches job listings with candidate profiles using semantic understanding.
+4. **Motivation Letter Generator**: Creates personalized motivation letters based on the candidate's CV and job details.
-4. **Dashboard**: Provides a web interface for interacting with all components of the system.
+5. **Dashboard**: Provides a web interface for interacting with all components of the system.

 ### Component Interaction